x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/include-text-in-email-sent-when-pin-is-reset.md

 4. Click **Save**.

-### Use the Shell to add text to the email message sent to users when their PIN is reset
+### Use Exchange Online PowerShell to add text to the email message sent to users when their PIN is reset

 This example includes the additional text, "Do not share your PIN with other users.
 Doing so may result in disciplinary action", in the email message sent to users who are associated with the UM mailbox policy `MyUMMailboxPolicy` when their PIN is reset.

 ```
 Set-UMMailboxPolicy -identity MyUMMailboxPolicy -ResetPINText "Do not share your PIN with other users.
 Doing so may result in disciplinary action."